albertov19/fitbot/README.md

 If repeated 403 errors appear, add a valid Spain-based proxy via the `PROXY` secret.

 ## NordVPN-Only Setup (Recommended for Spain IP)
-If you prefer not to manage a static proxy and only want a Spain IP via NordVPN, set these GitHub Actions secrets:
+If you prefer not to manage a static proxy and only want a Spain IP via NordVPN, set these GitHub Actions secrets (never commit them to the repo):

+**Required Secrets:**
 ```
-NORDVPN_USERNAME=<your nordvpn username/email>
+EMAIL=<your aimharder and nordvpn email>
+PASSWORD=<your aimharder password>
+BOX_NAME=<your box subdomain>
+BOX_ID=<your box numeric id>
-NORDVPN_PASSWORD=<your nordvpn password>
+NORD_PWD=<your nordvpn password>
-NORDVPN_COUNTRY=es
+NORD_COUNTRY=es
 ```

+**Note:** The workflow reuses your `EMAIL` secret for both AimHarder login and NordVPN authentication.
+If your NordVPN account uses a different email, you'll need to adjust the workflow file.

 Then ensure the workflow `book-7am.yml` has the NordVPN section enabled (already included).
 The workflow will:
-1. Connect to NordVPN using the provided country code (`es`).
+1. Connect to NordVPN using the provided country code (via `NORD_COUNTRY` secret).
 2. Export a SOCKS5 proxy at `socks5://127.0.0.1:1080`.
 3. Pass that proxy to the booking script automatically.

-You can remove any `PROXY` secret; it is no longer needed when using NordVPN-only mode.

-If you want to switch the exit node (e.g. Portugal) just change `NORDVPN_COUNTRY=pt` in repository secrets—no code changes required.
+If you want to switch the exit node (e.g. Portugal) just change `NORD_COUNTRY=pt` in repository secrets—no code changes required.

 ### NordVPN Troubleshooting
 - Connection timeout: Increase loop iterations in the workflow (change `{1..30}` to `{1..45}`).